V-Cyberpunk/Aloys-Launcher/README.md

 - certs.txt contains the certs base64 coded

 For getting the cdn files, you can use my https://github.com/V-Cyberpunk/Linux-Server-Toolscripts/blob/main/mk_cdn.sh script. eu, us, arctium are the same, but good to have all sources maybe.

+Compiling and Options are the same like in the original project.